CODE OF CONDUCT

 The Board of Directors of the Company has laid down the appropriate grievance redressal mechanism within the organization to resolve complaints and grievances.
 All disputes / complaints arising out of the decisions of the Company’s functionaries would be heard and disposed of at least at the next higher level after it is brought to their notice.

-A consolidated report of periodical review with compliance with the Fair Practices Code and functioning of the grievances redressal mechanism at various levels of Management would be submitted to the Board of Directors (or a committee thereof) at regular intervals.
+A consolidated report of periodical review with compliance with the Fair Practices Code and functioning of the grievance redressal mechanism at various levels of Management would be submitted to the Board of Directors (or a committee thereof) at regular intervals.

-9. Interest Charges
+9. Rate of Interest

-• The rate of interest is arrived after considering factors like cost of funds, margin and risk premium, etc. To ensure that the customers are not charged excessive interest rate and charges the Company has adopted the “Interest Rate Policy” and same will be available on the website of the Company
+• The rate of interest is arrived after considering factors like cost of funds, margin and risk premium, etc. To ensure that the customers are not charged excessive interest rate and charges the Company has adopted the “Interest Rate Policy” and same will be available on the website of the Company.

-10. Review of Code
+11. Review of Code

 ……XXX……